 Not all sexual harassment is male against female but that is the dominant pattern.
 Further, not all males are equally likely to sexually harass a female.
-A recent study investigated the effect of male differences in likelihood to sexually harass in terms of how they evaluated the job performance and attractiveness of high-performing and low-performing females.
+A recent study investigated whether a male's likelihood to sexually harass affects how they evaluated the job performance and attractiveness of high-performing and low-performing females.
 The researchers used an experimental design in which ninety-two 20-year-old males were asked questions that assessed their tendency to sexually harass a female.
 Based on their answers, they were classified as high or low in the likelihood to sexually harass.
-Independently, the researchers had separate groups of ten and eleven males judge good and poor job performance descriptions and high and low attractiveness in a series of female photographs.
+Independently, the researchers had separate groups of ten and eleven males judge good and poor job performance descriptions and high and low attractiveness from a series of female photographs.
 The ninety-two males were then asked to rate the job performance and the attractiveness of females based upon the job performance descriptions and the photographs.
-The results showed that males high in likelihood to sexually harass reported much less performance rating distinction between high and low performing females than low in likelihood to sexually harass males.
+The results showed that males high in likelihood to sexually harass reported much less performance rating distinction between high and low performing females than men with low likelihood to sexually harass females.
 This suggests that those more likely to sexually harass may focus on female attractiveness rather than job performance data in completing performance ratings of females.
 Further, males less likely to sexually harass appear to focus on job performance data and are not distracted by attractiveness.